twg/api_docs/README.md

 # API Docs [![Build Status](https://secure.travis-ci.org/twg/api_docs.png)](http://travis-ci.org/twg/api_docs)
-A tool to help you generate documentation for your API using integration tests in Rails 3.
+A tool to help you generate documentation for your API using integration tests in Rails.

 ## Installation
 Add gem definition to your Gemfile and `bundle install`: